d-eastman/learning-java-spring-rest/README.md

-# README #

-Java Spring Framework sample code with MeanJS and ASP.NET comparisons intended to teach an intro Spring class
+Java Spring Framework sample code to run a simple REST service with MeanJS and ASP.NET comparisons intended to teach an intro Spring class